VaultDwe11er/TDWTF/README.md

 - Run this program
 - Click on "Low".
 This allows the program to use IE's cookies (I think, I'm not an expert)
 - You can close the first instance of the program
+- Wait for the website on the left to load (if you don't, the program may terminate).
+Check that you are actually logged in.
-- Input the post number you want to check from and click run
+- Input the post number you want to check from and click run.
+Note
 - Check the status bar